Britain's FTSE recoils as Rolls Royce rocked by profit warning

 LONDON, Nov 12 Britain's top equity index was pulled lower on Thursday by engine maker Rolls-Royce, and supermarket operator Sainsbury fell further after posting lower profits a day earlier.

-Rolls-Royce dropped 19.6 percent to 525.7 pence, its biggest daily loss in 15 years, after issuing its fourth profit warning in just over a year.
+Rolls-Royce dropped 19.4 percent to 537 pence after issuing its fourth profit warning in just over a year.
 It also said it might cut its dividend because of weaker demand for spares and service for existing aero-engines.

 BAE shares also rallied after sources told Reuters that it was in advanced talks to sell its U.S. manpower and services businesses to a private equity firm for more than $1 billion.